 “We also have great concern over the permanent relaxation of section 60 powers for police to search anyone for a weapon, if they have “reasonable grounds” to believe they are involved in crime.

-“It is clear that this impacts upon black and ethnic minorities much harder than other groups and is a blunt policing tool to use, which can have a devastating effects upon communities.
+“It is clear that this impacts upon black and ethnic minorities much harder than other groups and is a blunt policing tool to use, which can have a devastating effect upon communities.
 I think we should take great care and caution over this policy.

 “Through my roles in the Association of Police and Crime Commissioners (APCC), I will be making the necessary representations to the Policing Minister, ensuring that we continue on the right path both nationally and locally.”

-08 Oct 2025
+08 Dec 2025

-02 Oct 2025
+02 Dec 2025